 Step 3: Now place the person on their back on a firm flat surface.
 Ensure their airway is clear by tilting their head back slightly.

-Step 4: Now perform chest compressions.
+Step 4: Now begin chest compressions.
 Follow these steps to perform compressions:

 - Kneel beside the victim’s chest.